iharsh3289/vaultshare/README.md

 - Builds the Spring Boot application with Maven
 - Builds the Docker image
-- Deploys to Koyeb when `KOYEB_API_TOKEN` is configured
+- Verifies the project before Render deployment

 Workflow: [.github/workflows/ci-cd.yml](.github/workflows/ci-cd.yml)

 ## Deployment

-Recommended free public demo deployment: **Koyeb free instance**.
+Recommended free public demo deployment: **Render web service**.

 Quick setup:

 1. Push this repository to GitHub.
-2. Create a Koyeb API token.
+2. Create a Render account and connect the repository.
-3. Add it to GitHub Actions secrets as `KOYEB_API_TOKEN`.
+3. Add the included `render.yaml` to the repository root.
+4. Configure the Render web service to use Docker and the existing `render.yaml` manifest.
-4. Push to `main`.
+5. Push to `main`.
-5. Copy the generated Koyeb public URL into the **Live Demo** line at the top of this README.
+6. Copy the generated Render public URL into the **Live Demo** line at the top of this README.

 Full guide: [Deployment Guide](docs/DEPLOYMENT.md)